A Conservative Governor Gets Overridden

 Arkansas’s Asa Hutchison failed to make the case that allowing medical experimentation on his state’s children is in keeping with conservative principles.

-This week, another Republican governor finds himself in the hot seat, although the issue confronting Arkansas’s Asa Hutchison appears rather more nuanced than the one Noem flubbed.
+This week, another Republican governor finds himself in the Rainbow Mafia hot seat, although the issue confronting Arkansas’s Asa Hutchison appears as nuanced at questions about Noem’s decision.

 As Michael Wickline and Rachel Herzog reported yesterday in the Arkansas Democrat-Gazette, “Arkansas’ governor on Monday announced his veto of a bill that would ban gender-affirming care for transgender youths, prompting proponents of the legislation to urge both chambers to override his decision.
 Arkansas would be the first state to put such a ban into law, which would put the state in the national spotlight.”